 Government & Politics

-Historically, Aruba has been part of the Netherlands Antilles, a six island federation, which also included Bonaire, Curaçao, St.Maarten, Saba and St. Eustatius On January 1st, 1986, Aruba became a separate entity within the Kingdom of the Netherlands.
-The Kingdom now consists of three constituents: Holland, Aruba and the Netherlands Antilles (5 islands).
+Historically, Aruba has been part of the Netherlands Antilles, which was a six island federation that also included Bonaire, Curaçao, St.Maarten, Saba and St. Eustatius On January 1st, 1986, Aruba became a separate entity within the Kingdom of the Netherlands.
+The Netherlands Antilles was dissolved in 2010, and the countries that formed part of it now remain within the Kingdom but have varying statuses within it.
+Collectively the islands are still often referred to as the Dutch Caribbean.

 Aruba has its own constitution, based on Western democratic principles.
 The King of the Netherlands appoints the governor of Aruba who holds office for a 6-year term, and acts as her representative.